Puma Spotlight 2019-20 Skip To Main Content

 Brandon Guo and Denver Center performers on stage.

 Peak to Peak student, Vince Cornella (11th grade) wrestles on the Monarch High team.
 As the two-time 5A State Champion, Vince is one to watch again this year.
+Read more in the Daily Camera article.

 Brandon Guo, Ayush Garg, Leonard Shearer (all 12th grade) have advanced to the “Top 32” round of the International Public Policy Forum (IPPF) debate competition.
 Sponsored by the Brewer Foundation and New York University, the IPPF is the first and only debate contest that gives high school students around the world the opportunity to engage in written and oral debates on issues of public policy.
+Read more about the competition.

 December 2019

 Andrew Woen (11th grade), Quin Burns (8th grade), and Rishi Hancock (10th grade) won 1st, 2nd, and 5th place, respectively, for the 2nd Congressional District in Congressman Neguse’s first annual Congressional App Competition.
+Read more about the competition in their website.

-Click here to see the local news coverage.
+Watch the local news coverage.

 Courtney Daniel (3rd grade) and Madison Daniel (Kindergarten) made it to the podium at the Western Regional Irish Dance Championships!
 Madison placed 1st in her mini-competition (6 and under).
 Courtney placed 5th in her first major Irish Dance Championships (8 and under) dancing three rounds in front of five judges.
 She qualified for the Celtic Steps Irish Dance Elite Team and will travel to Ohio in Jan and Nationals located in Nashville this summer.